A page from a crossword puzzle with instructions to complete the crossword grid.

 • Are seeking to further develop your leadership capacity

-• Have a study or immersion opportunity that will benefit both you and your school
+• Are ready for a study or immersion opportunity that will benefit both you and your school

 Up to $25,000 is available to support your chosen leadership development path.

-Are you a Loreto school Board Chair or Director eager to deepen your governance knowledge?
+Are you a Loreto School Board Chair, Director, Committee Member, or Director of Mission seeking to deepen your governance knowledge?

 Apply for the Sr Mary Wright Canon Law Immersion if you: